farmera/sare_grant/spectral_indices.md

 ![](img/cane-reflect.png)
 ###### Figure 2.
 Spectral signature yielded from a sugarcane in a healthy or stressed condition.

 __Figure 2__ shows the typical spectral response pattern from a sugarcane plant.
-Our interest in the spectral signature targets certain parts of the light spectrum that pertain to sugarcane and to such factors as the
+Our interest in this spectral signature is to target certain portions of the light spectrum which pertain specifically to sugarcane during a particular
-growth stage and the level of photosynthesis.
-Depending on conditions a sugarcane plant will reflect the light differently.
+growth stage and level of photosynthesis.
+Depending on conditions sugarcane will reflect light differently.

 ![](img/cane-growth.png)
 ###### Figure 3.
 Stages of sugarcane growth that formed the focus of our study.